pnizer/wweb-mcp/README.md

 # WhatsApp Web MCP

-A powerful bridge between WhatsApp Web and AI models using the Model Context Protocol (MCP).
-This project enables AI models like Claude to interact with WhatsApp through a standardized interface, making it easy to automate and enhance WhatsApp interactions programmatically.
+A Node.js application that connects WhatsApp Web with AI models through the Model Context Protocol (MCP).
+This project provides a standardized interface for programmatic interaction with WhatsApp, enabling automated messaging, contact management, and group chat functionality through AI-driven workflows.

 ## Overview